-Because they made a decisions not on any vision, but on their gut feeling - "Those guys seems OK.
-They already have a product which close to be profitable.
+Because they made a decisions not based on any vision, but based on their guestimation - "Those guys seem OK.
+They already have a product that is close to be profitable.
 Let's give them a shot".

 "Free business ideas from Dr. Voroshilov: part 1"